 In our first post about the country, we discussed 21 Misconceptions & Curiosities to Understand About Cuba.
 We’ve now developed this series of Cuba travel tips that we hope will help in actually planning your trip to this fascinating country.

 For Americans Traveling to Cuba: Everything You Need to Know

-As of March 16, 2016, it is now easier than ever for US citizens to travel to this once forbidden country.
+As of March 16, 2016, it became easier than ever for US citizens to travel to this once forbidden country.
 The latest ease in restrictions has now finally given Americans access to travel to Cuba independently.
 There is a 90 mile stretch of Caribbean Sea separating the US and Cuba.
 Although the ocean there is typically a sparkling blue, when trying to understand the ever-changing US-Cuba travel regulations, those waters can become quite murky.
 We’ll attempt to clear things up for you.

 So What Exactly Does this Latest Ease in Travel Restrictions Mean?